GL-SWMU/RNA_seq_pipline/README.markdown

-# Differential expression analysis pipeline
+# NGS RNA-seq pipeline & DEGs analysis

 ## Overview

 This is a basic differential expression analysis pipeline was first devolped by [jessicachung](https://github.com/jessicachung/).
 Thanks for his kind sharing of such an excellent work.

-It is based around the Tuxedo protocol (Tophat, Cufflinks) and EdgeR/DEseq with HTSeq-count.
+It is based around the Tuxedo protocol (Tophat2, Cufflinks) and EdgeR/DEseq with HTSeq-count.

 To run the pipeline you will need the Ruffus library: [http://www.ruffus.org.uk/](http://www.ruffus.org.uk/).